-5.1 Pine Street Traffic Study
+5.1 West College Street Corridor Study

-Purpose - The purpose of this task is to conduct a traffic study for the Pine Street Corridor in the municipality of Florence, Alabama along with the University of North Alabama.
-The goal is to have a Traffic Study outlining improvements that can be implemented for this corridor to alleviate congestion and enhance traffic circulation.
+Purpose - The purpose of this task is to conduct a traffic study for the West College Street Corridor in the municipality of Florence, Alabama.
+The goal is to have a Traffic Study outlining improvements that can be implemented for this corridor to help with the connection of the west Florence area.